rahulteja1/rahulteja1.github.io/README.md

 - Communicated insights through scatter plots, histograms, and compared K-Means and Agglomerative clustering using metrics like silhouette analysis and Rand Index.
 - Demonstrated strong data analysis, problem-solving, communication, and critical evaluation skills.

+## Leadership & Entrepreneurial Initiatives:
+**Founder @ Neta Global Leadership (_November 2022 – Present_)**
+- Engaging data studentsin ethical data science, mentoring over 10 future leaders, and empowering them with today's technology.
+Recognizing the importance of guiding students toward a clear career path and providing the support they need to success.

+**Vice President @ Mahaveer Youth Association (_September 2018 – August 2022_)**
+- Leading a team of 40 in organizing a successful Ganesh Festival, raising $5,000 through strategic fundraising.
+Demonstrated strong leadership and teamwork skills in enhancing community engagement and cultural celebration through effective event planning and execution.

+**Student SupervisorStudent Supervisor @ Michigan Technological UniversityMichigan Technological University (_Jan 2023 - Apr 2024_)**
+- Managed a team of 20 folks in setting up dining services.
+I made sure to understand each person's strengths and assigned tasks accordingly.
+By doing this, we worked smoothly together, ensuring everyone did their best and contributed effectively to our dining setup.

+**Volunteer @ Michigan Tech SYP (_Apr 2023 - Jul 2023_)**
+- Volunteered in the Michigan Tech Student Youth Program, worked directly with 20 children for two weeks, gaining insight into their needs and aspirations.
+Provided guidance on career paths within the tech industry, helping them discover potential opportunities.
+Successfully empowered and inspired them to pursue their interests and maximize their potential.

 ## Publications
 1. Rahul B., Tripti S., Rayaleswar M., Vaishnavi J., Surya T., Goutham T., Sahithi B., Praneeth K. – “Husky Voice - An Innovative Voice Assistant”,